risk-first/website/Software-Dependency-Risk.md

 So, we now have split complexity into two:

  - The inner complexity of the tool (how it works internally, its own [internal complexity](Complexity-Risk#Kolmogorov-Complexity)).
- - The complexity of the instructions that we need to write to make the tool work, [the protocol complexity](Communication-Risk#protocol-risk), which will be a function of the complexity of the tool itself..
+ - The complexity of the instructions that we need to write to make the tool work, [the protocol complexity](Communication-Risk#protocol-risk), which will be a function of the complexity of the tool itself.

 ![Types of Complexity For a Software Dependency](images/generated/risks/software-dependency/protocol-complexity.png)